 - Additional visitor restrictions possible during influenza season or during COVID

 - Your family will be notified when your surgery is completed and you have arrived on the patient care unit

-- You will not be allowed to drive yourself home from the surgical center.
-You will not be allowed to use a city cab, Uber, Lyft, or bus alone and unaccompanied by an adult (age at least 18) who is responsible for you.
+- You will not be allowed to drive yourself home from the surgical center or hospital.
+You will not be allowed to use a city cab, Uber, Lyft, or bus unless accompanied by an adult (age at least 18) who is responsible for you.
 It is also strongly recommended you have a responsible adult available to assist you for the first 24 hours after discharge.

-- If you are unable to find transportation, please contact our office (we would need to determine the best #) to see what options may be available to you.
+- If you are unable to find transportation, please contact our office (585-262-9150) to see what options may be available to you.